Atharvakumkar/AI-DevSecOps-Hub/README.md

 ## Security Notes

 - The `docker-compose.yml` in this repository contains hardcoded credentials including a Jenkins API token and a Groq API key.
 These should be treated as compromised and rotated immediately.
 All secrets must be moved to a `.env` file or a secrets manager and loaded via environment variable substitution in Compose.
 - The `.env.example` file exists as a template.
-Ensure the actual `.env` file is listed in `.gitignore` and never committed to version control.
 - The SonarQube default admin password should be changed immediately after first login.
 - Trivy is run with `--scanners vuln` which covers OS packages and application dependencies.
 For broader coverage, consider adding `--scanners secret` to detect hardcoded secrets in the scanned repository.